-On 25th April, as the world observes World Malaria Day, the need to raise awareness about malaria cannot be ignored.
-Female mosquito species is the major cause of Malaria.
+As the world observes World Malaria Day, the need to raise awareness about this disease cannot be ignored.
 A coordinated approach by government organisations, active participation by media, education of health workers and municipal personnel, and conducting conferences and seminars for the general public are some of the proven ways of creating awareness on malaria infection and its prevention.
-Consult a general physician on mfine and get advice on preventive measures and treatment.

 Malaria is one of the significant public health issues in developing countries.
 Approximately 36% of the world population is susceptible to the risk of contracting malaria in 90 countries.
 WHO estimates 300–500 million malaria cases every year, and 90% of these cases are in Africa alone.

-According to the World Health Organisation, in India, about 15 million cases and 20,000 deaths are reported annually due to malaria.
+According to the World Health Organisation, in India, about 15 million cases and 20,000 deaths are reported annually due to this disease.
 India contributes 77% of total malaria cases in Southeast Asia.

 Malaria is transmitted through the bite of female mosquitoes.
-Transmission is intensified by climatic conditions, such as high rainfall, high temperatures, and high humidity.
+The disease is caused by parasites called P. vivax and P. falciparum, that are present in the mosquito and therefore act as a vector for disease transmission.
+The transmission is intensified by climatic conditions, such as high rainfall, high temperatures, and high humidity.
 In these conditions, the mosquitoes’ lifespan is longer which increases the chances of transmission.

 Malaria usually begins with shivering and chills, followed by a high fever and sweating.
-Symptoms of malaria typically begin within a few weeks after being bitten by an infected mosquito.
-In some types, malaria parasites can lie dormant in your body for up to a year.
-Generally, malaria infection is characterised by the following symptoms:
+Symptoms typically begin within a few weeks after being bitten by an infected mosquito.
+In some types, the parasites can lie dormant in your body for up to a year.
+Generally, the infection is characterised by the following symptoms:

 Children, infants, and pregnant women are especially prone to severe malaria.
 Looking at how fast malaria can become life-threatening, it is important to get medical attention as quickly as possible.
 See a doctor if you’re getting a fever with chills while living in or travelling to an area that has high incidences of malaria.